 So, next time your spouse seems upset about something, or wants to vent, or even if he or she wants to tell you a really really great story about something that happened to them, let them tell you the whole thing uninterrupted.
 Sit there and let them finish.
 The laundry can wait.
 You can be a little late for something.
 Even your kids can wait a minute (that would actually be a good thing to teach them!)

 Listening to someone shows them you truly care about their feelings.
 And isn’t that one of the most important things that needs to come across in a loving relationship?
 PS.
-If you feel like your spouse doesn’t listen to you, then send him or her this blog post to read!
+If you feel like your spouse doesn’t listen to you, then send him or her this article to read!

 Like this post?
 Check out my blog, “How To Apologize To Your Partner.”